and Instructions for Presenters of Candidate Projects

 slideshow if you think your pitch would benefit from the display of a video, a

 few images, or text.
 (It would be best to upload any videos to YouTube and

 include links to them in your slideset.)
 You can also distribute a short

 presentation and a soft copy of any handouts you wish to disseminate by

-any students with visual impairments.)
+class to any students with visual impairments.)

 - An LCD projector and speakers are

 advance the slides and a laser pointer for your use.

 only through my laptop, so it is ok to include weblinks in your